Command

 Display the contents of a file.

-Undelete a file that has been deleted.
+Undelete a file that has been

 Unformat a hard drive.